 - 1. Heat a clean, dry porcelain crucible with cover on a clay triangle (supported on a ring stand), using a direct flame, for about 5 minutes.
 This is to make certain that the crucible is dry. - 2.
 Turn off the burner, and let the crucible and cover cool.
-Leave the crucible and cover resting on the clay triangle. - 3.
+Leave the crucible and cover resting on the clay triangle to cool. - 3.
 Weigh the empty, dry crucible and cover on the digital balance. - Obtain a strip of magnesium ribbon that is about 60 to 70 cm long.
-NOTE: If it is not shiny, polish it briefly with steel wool to remove any oxide coating. - 5.
-Fold or coil the magnesium ribbon so that it will fit inside the crucible.
-NOTE: Don't coil it so tightly that it will be difficult for the magnesium to react completely.
+NOTE: If it is not shiny, polish it briefly with steel wool to remove any oxide coating. - Fold or coil the magnesium ribbon so that it will fit inside the crucible.
+NOTE: Don't coil it so tightly that it will be difficult to completely react the magnesium.
 Wrapping it around a pencil works well. - 6.
 Carefully weigh the crucible, cover, and magnesium ribbon together.
 Record this total mass, from which the mass of the ribbon will be calculated. - 7.
 Put the cover aside for a moment, and start heating the crucible with the magnesium in it.
-Have the cover close by, with some crucible tongs ready to handle it with. - 8.
-The instant that the magnesium starts to burn, put the cover on the crucible (using the crucible tongs) to put out the fire. - 9.
+Have the cover close by, with some crucible tongs ready to handle it with.

+- 8. The instant that the magnesium starts to burn, put the cover on the crucible (using the crucible tongs) to put out the fire. - 9.
 Continue heating the covered crucible for a minute or so, then take off the cover again.
 Wait for the magnesium to catch fire again, then quickly re-cover the crucible. - 10.
 Repeat steps 9 and 10 until the magnesium no longer catches fire when the cover is removed. - 11.
 Heat the sample strongly for 5 minutes, with the cover on the crucible.
 Make sure the bottom of the crucible becomes red hot. - 12.
 Turn the burner off and let the crucible cool until it is only barely warm to the touch. - 13.
 To the cooled crucible, add about 10 drops of distilled water.
 Make sure to wet the entire surface of the sample, not just one spot. - 14.
 Warm the crucible with the damp sample using a gentle flame for a minute or so, then heat it moderately strongly for about 10 minutes.
 (The crucible need not become red hot for this phase of the experiment, and the cover is not needed for this heating.) - 15.
 Let the crucible and contents cool until the crucible is barely warm to the touch. - 16.
-Weigh the cooled crucible, cover, and contents of the crucible, recording this total mass. - 17.
-Perform the calculations, and write your mole ratio of Mg to O on the chalkboard along with your name. - 18.
-Write down the results of the class into your notebook.
+Weigh the cooled crucible, cover, and contents of the crucible, recording this total mass.